SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 You will ...

-* make a basic SeisComP installation.
+* make a basic SeisComP installation

 :Pre-requisites for this tutorial:

 * None

 :Afterwards/Results/Outcomes:

-* Run a SeisComP executable.
+* Run a SeisComP executable
-* Run a SeisComP GUI program.
+* Run a SeisComP GUI program

 :Time range estimate:

-* 10-15 minutes.
+* 10-15 minutes

 ------------